input-output-hk/ouroboros-leios/Logbook.md

 ## 2024-10-04

+### Retiring leios-sim

+* Delete `leios-sim` haskell project
+* Delete CI steps to deploy the simulation server
+* Remove link to the simulation from site main page

 ### ΔQ Modelling experiment

 * we (Roland, Yves, Arnaud) start with basic network and latency model from the "Mind your outcomes" paper